Icinga/pkg-icinga2-debian/doc/1-about.md

 * Use [Packages](#getting-started)

-Look for available packages on [http://packages.icinga.org] or ask your distribution's maintainer.
+Look for available packages on http://packages.icinga.org or ask your distribution's maintainer.
 Compiling from source is not recommended.

 * Real Distributed Architecture

-[Cluster](#distributed-monitoring-high-availability) model for distributed setups, load balancing and High-Availability installations.
+[Cluster](#distributed-monitoring-high-availability) model for distributed setups, load balancing and High-Availability installations (or a combination of them).
+On-demand configuration synchronisation between zones is available, but not mandatory (for example when config management tools such as Puppet are used).
 Secured by SSL x509 certificates, supporting IPv4 and IPv6.
+High Availability for DB IDO: Only active on the current zone master, failover happens automatically.

 * High Performance

 Multithreaded and scalable for small embedded systems as well as large scale environments.
-Running checks every second is no longer a problem.
+Running checks every second is no longer a problem and enables real-time monitoring capabilities.
+Unlike Icinga 1.x the [daemon reload](#differences-1x-2-real-reload) happens asynchronously.
+A child daemon validates the new configuration, the parent process is still doing checks, replicating cluster events, triggering alert notifications, etc. If the configuration validation is ok, all remaining events are synchronized and the child process continues as normal.
+The DB IDO configuration dump and status/historical event updates also runs asynchronously in a queue not blocking the core anymore.
+The configuration validation itself runs in paralell allowing fast verification checks.
+That way you are not blind (anymore) during a configuration reload and benefit from a real scalable architecture.

 * Modular & flexible [features](#features)